-- To work in the Web application, Silverlight 5 must be installed on the client computer.
+- Prior to SQL Server 2019 (15.x), to work in the Web application, Silverlight 5 must be installed on the client computer.
 If you do not have the required version of Silverlight, you will be prompted to install it when you navigate to an area of the Web application that requires it.
 You can install Silverlight 5 from here.

 Master Data Services on an Azure Virtual Machine

-By default, when you spin up a Azure Virtual Machine with SQL Server 2017 already installed, Master Data Services is also installed.
+By default, when you spin up an Azure Virtual Machine with SQL Server already installed, Master Data Services is also installed.

 You're next step is to install Internet Information Services (IIS).
 See the Installing and Configuring IIS section.

-If you're interested in making changes to the installation of SQL Server 2017, you'll find the setup.exe file in the default location,
+If you're interested in making changes to the installation of SQL Server, you'll find the setup.exe file in the default location,

 Installing Master Data Services